MartinBlackburn/martinblackburn.github.io/README.md

 ```

 This will make sure a git hook is running.
 So everytime a push is made it will rebase `gh-pages` from `master` before the push happens.

+## Running dev
+To run the site locally run `bundle exec jekyll serve` and go to http://localhost:4000.